 Tea was first introduced in India in the 1820s and 1830s, with the very first tea estates in India established in the state of Assam using the tea plants that were introduced in India from China.

 However, some accounts note that the first experimental tea plants were tried in India in 1780.
 But it was only after the 1820s that the tea plantations started to thrive.

 When Did Tea First Come To Europe?

 Tea, coffee, and cocoa were introduced to Europe many years ago.
 Cocoa was introduced first in 1528 by the Spanish, and this was followed by the tea that was introduced in Europe by the Dutch in 1610.
 However, the earliest mention of tea in European literature is from 1559, where it’s mentioned as Chai Catai or the Tea of China as covered in mention by a Venetian Council.
 This account notes that the Chai Catai was grown in the Cathay district of Szechwan or Cacian-Fu.

 Importance Of Tea In Chinese Culture

 For starters, tea was initially and culturally taken as a form of medicine.
-This was after the discovery that the tea leaves and tea incorporated in the diet and with food served as a great source of nutrition.
+This was after the discovery that tea leaves and tea were incorporated into the diet and with food served as a great source of nutrition.
 Tea was largely used for its medicinal benefits as it aided in digestion.